tjmahr/dissertation/docs/04-hypotheses.md

-  - Consequently, individual differences in word recognition at age 3, for example, will be more discriminating and predictive of age 5 language outcomes than differences at age 4 or age 5.
+  - Consequently, individual differences in word recognition at age 3, for example, will be more discriminating and predictive of age-5 language outcomes than differences at age 4 or age 5.

   - Children will become more sensitive to lexical competitors as they age, based on the hypothesis that children discover similarities